AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     refreshTokenExpirationOffsetSeconds?: number;
 };

+// Warning: (ae-missing-release-tag) "CommonUsernamePasswordRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type CommonUsernamePasswordRequest = BaseAuthRequest & {
     username: string;
     password: string;
 };

+// Warning: (ae-missing-release-tag) "consentRequired" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const consentRequired = "consent_required";

+// Warning: (ae-missing-release-tag) "Constants" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const Constants: {
     LIBRARY_NAME: string;